-Major Street Left Turn Detection For Protected / Permissive Left-Turn
+Figure 9.15 Major Street Left Turn Detection For Protected / Permissive Left-Turn

-9.3.7 Advanced Detection
+9.3.8 Advanced Detection

-Advanced detection should be used to call/extend the major street through phase.
+Advanced detection shall be used to call/extend the major street through phase, except as noted below.

 For roadways with a posted speed limit of 35 miles per hour or less, advanced detection shall be placed at 110 ft. from the back of the stop line.